 1. Getting a good tenant

 Get the tenant to complete a “tenants application form” that will provide you with adequate information to enable you to obtain a credit & referencing report.
-The credit and referencing check may show a history of late payments, delinquent accounts, etc. In addition ensure you take the time to verify references including employers and former landlords references.
+The credit and referencing check may show a history of late payments, delinquent accounts, etc. In addition ensure you take the time to verify references, including employers and former landlord references.

 2. Allow 10% margin for voids.

 Do not calculate your figures based on anticipation the property will always be let.
-Allow 10% void, the market rent, less 10%.
+Allow 10% voids, the market rent, less 10%.